Origins of Asian martial arts

 The origins of Asian martial arts are diverse and scattered, having roots in various regions of Asia.
 Various Asian martial arts reference the study of animal movements as inspiration for martial arts techniques.

 Prehistory

 The evolution of the martial arts has been described by historians in the context of countless historical battles.
-Building on the work of Laughlin (1956, 1961), Rudgley argues that Mongolian wrestling, as well as the martial arts of the Chinese, Japanese and Aleut peoples, all have "roots in the prehistoric era and to a common Mongoloid ancestral people who inhabited north-eastern Asia."
+Building on the work of Laughlin (1956, 1961), Richard Rudgley argues that Mongolian wrestling, as well as the martial arts of the Chinese, Japanese and Aleut peoples, all have "roots in the prehistoric era and to a common Mongoloid ancestral people who inhabited north-eastern Asia."

 India

 Dhanurveda, a section found in the Vedas (1700 BC - 1100 BC) contains references to martial arts.
 Around the 3rd century BC, the Yoga Sutras of Patanjali taught how to meditate single-mindedly on points located inside one's body, which was later used in martial arts, while various mudra finger movements were taught in Yogacara Buddhism.
 These elements of yoga, as well as finger movements in the nata dances, were later incorporated into various martial arts.

 Indian martial arts were an important influence in the development of a number of modern Asian martial arts, particularly within the Indian cultural sphere (countries outside India influenced by Indian culture and religion) of Southeast Asia.
 Examples include Indo-Malay silat, Burmese banshay, naban and bando, Filipino escrima and kali, Thai krabi krabong and Cambodian bokator.
 Indian martial arts also influenced the various forms of Indochinese kickboxing, namely Muay Thai from Thailand, Muay Lao from Laos, Tomoi from Malaysia, Pradal Serey from Cambodia and Lethwei from Myanmar.